 Near Elliston in Powell County, Montana — The American West (Mountains)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 23, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 377 times since then and 21 times this year.
-Photos: 1, 2. submitted on February 23, 2014, by Duane Hall of Abilene, Texas.
+This page was last revised on December 23, 2018.
+It was originally submitted on December 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 411 times since then and 88 times this year.
+Photos: 1, 2, 3. submitted on December 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.